 No boots lost.

-We make our way back, and as we near the blighted village, we hear a commotion just up the hill.
+We make our way back to the redoubt, and as we near the blighted village, we hear a commotion just up the hill.
 There is a crumbling windmill spinning wildly in the distance.
 Goblins whooping and ululating in their way.
 As we breach the hill, I hear a shocked gasp come from Bex and she blows past me.

 "Bex."
 She ignores me and dashes toward the goblin horde.